 Marketing and Communications Coordinator

-Michele joined the Yates Field House family in January 2016 as the Marketing and Communications Coordinator.
+Haley joined the Yates Field House family in June 2018 as the Marketing and Communications Coordinator.
 In this role, she manages all marketing channels for the field house including social media, email newsletters, and print materials, works as Yates' primary graphic designer, develops marketing strategies with other Yates professional staff members, and assists with collaborating with various Georgetown University departments on partnered programs or events.
-Michele also serves on the Student Affairs Report Committee and the Communications and Engagement Working Group.
-Michele received her Bachelor's degree in Strategic Communications at Elon University, where she actively participated in Campus Recreation programs and became passionate about working in a higher education environment.
-When she's not at Yates, Michele can be found trying out a new DC restaurant, jogging on the Mt Vernon Trail, enjoying a local sporting event, or cheering on the Alabama Crimson Tide during football season.
+Haley received her Bachelor of Fine Arts degree in Photography at Virginia Commonwealth University, where she actively participated in Student Affairs and Campus Recreation.
+Prior to working at Yates, Haley worked in the Imaging Department at the National Geographic Society.
+When she's not at Yates, Haley can be found spending time with family, kayaking, and catching up on her reading list.

 Recreation Center Supervisor